matdechiara/TransPred/README.md

 * To reference the source of the data in a scientifically correct way when presented

 ### Currently available data:
-* Sequence data for xxx *E. coli* can be downloaded here:
+* Antibiotic resistance data for the *E. coli* collection can be downloaded here: https://github.com/matdechiara/TransPred/tree/main/phenotypes
-* Reads: xxx
+* Newly sequenced reads: xxx
-* Assemblies: xxx
+* Assemblies: TBR
+* Annotations : TBR
-* Variant calls relative the yyy reference: xxx
+* Variant calls relative to the K12 reference NC_000913.3 (https://www.ncbi.nlm.nih.gov/nuccore/556503834) for 1991 isolates : TBR

- ### Antibiotic resistance data for xxx *E. coli* can be downloaded here:
-* Cell doubling times in presence of an antibiotic, normalized to a reference strain: yyy
-* Cell doubling times in presence of an antibiotic, normalized to a reference strain and normalized to the same measure in absence of the antibiotic: yyy

 ## Partners and contact: